-Due to unique nature of healthcare environment that emphasize on confidentiality of data, this cause limit in implementation of the technology in the environment.
+Due to unique nature of healthcare environment that emphasizes on confidentiality of data, this cause limit in implementation of the technology in the environment.
 Patient data cannot be put directly into Blockchain as it will become persistent by decentralization of Blockchain network as well as it will become more difficult to ensure confidentiality of data when its replica are distributed over the entire network [25], [36], [37].
-So, in this work we propose another approach to make the technology more compatible with implementation on healthcare information.
-IHE XDS.b Profile serve its purpose as central hub for health document exchange between different enterprises.
-This make the profile best compatible with Blockchain technology as it will secure availability of health information exchange while increase the survival chance of medical operation continuity when one organization compromised by ransomware as they may have replica of data available on other in the network.
+We propose another approach to make the technology more compatible with implementation on healthcare information.
+IHE XDS.b Profile serves its purpose as central hub for health document exchange between different enterprises.
+This makes the profile best compatible with Blockchain technology as it will secure availability of health information exchange.
+In this implementation, we further extend the usability of the profile by allowing the organization that shared health documents from its source to act as data backup for the original by providing additional access points (URLs) for the document.
+This increases the survival chance of medical operation continuity when one organization compromised by ransomware as they may have a replica of data available on others in the network.

 Figure 2 Use case scenario flow chart